Inferring Epidemics from Multiple Dependent Data via Pseudo-Marginal Methods: State-space models and their inference

 \subsection{State-space models}

-A \ac{SSM} is a stochastic process that makes use of a latent variable representation to describe dynamical phenomena \citep{schon2018probabilistic}.
-It has two components: a latent process, $\left\lbrace {X_t} \right\rbrace _{t\geq0} $ representing the underlying states and their dynamics; and an observed process $\left\lbrace {Y_t} \right\rbrace _{t\geq1} $.
-Here, the domain of the process is assumed to be discrete time, with intervals indexed by $ t $, although the methods reported are easily extended to other domains.
-A parameter-driven \ac{SSM} can be defined through the state and the observation equations, as in Equations \ref{eq1_1}, \ref{eq1_2} and \ref{eq1_3}, respectively
+A \ac{SSM} has two components: a latent process, $\left\lbrace {X_t} \right\rbrace _{t\geq0} $ representing the underlying states ; and an observed process $\left\lbrace {Y_t} \right\rbrace _{t\geq1} $.
+Here, the domain of the process is assumed to be discrete time, with intervals indexed by $ t $.
+A \ac{SSM} is defined through the state and the observation equations as follows:

 for $ t=1, 2, \dots, T $.
-These express the joint distribution of the initial state of the system, $ X_0 $, of the latent states, $ X_t$s, and of the observations, $ Y_t $s, parametrised by a vector $ \boldsymbol{\theta} $ \citep{brockwell2016introduction}.
-Equations \ref{eq1_1} to \ref{eq1_3} define a Markovian model.
-Markovianity is a common assumption for epidemic models and many other \acp{SSM} that fall in the category of \acp{POMP} \citep{king2015statistical} or \acp{HMM} \citep{churchill2005hidden}.
+These equations express the joint distribution of the initial state of the system, $ X_0 $, of the latent states, $ X_t$, and of the observations, $ Y_t $, parameterised by a vector $ \vtheta $ \citep{brockwell2016introduction}.
+Equations \eqref{eq1_1} to \eqref{eq1_3} define a Markovian \ac{SSM} \citep{king2015statistical} with the following full probability model: